fddemora/fddemora/README.md

 ### Hi there 👋

+A little about me:
-- 🖥  I currently work as a Programmer Analyst.
+- 🖥  Currently work as a Programmer Analyst.
-- 🌱 Currently learning Vlocity platform development & Salesforce Marketing Cloud.
+- 🌱 Learning Vlocity platform development & Salesforce Marketing Cloud.
-- :violin: I enjoy playing violin and viola.
+- :violin: Enjoy playing violin and viola.
 - :us: 🇧🇷 Born in Brazil.

 <div>